How to Use IW Retirement Planner

 Extra Expenses

 Apart from your regular monthly expenses, you might require other one-time or recurring expenses like paying off debt, taking a memorable family vacation, covering long-term care expenses, or contributing towards a child's education or wedding.
-You can include these expenses by clicking the Extra Expenses button, and adding additional post-retirement expenses to your retirement plan.
+You can include these expenses by clicking the Extra Expenses button, and adding additional post-retirement expenses into your retirement plan.

 Other Income